 Review summary: Panasonic GX8 vs Olympus E-M5 II

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Panasonic GX8 or the Olympus E-M5 II – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.2 vs 15.9MP) with a 13% higher linear resolution.